COVID-19 data analytics research supports frontline

 "We had to trade off some elements," he continues.
 "What we needed was timely results, rather than perfect ones, and an approach that improved over time as global understanding of the disease and its impact increased"

-Michael is the Director of the IT Innovation Centre, Electronics and Computer Science at the University of Southampton, and for 20 year’s he’s been working with industry and public sector organisations, including healthcare providers, to innovate ways of modelling and connecting data and information for public and provider benefit.
+Michael is the Director of the IT Innovation Centre, Electronics and Computer Science at the University of Southampton, and for over 20 year’s he’s been working with industry and public sector organisations, including healthcare providers, to innovate ways of modelling and connecting data and information for public and provider benefit.

 What the team has discovered is that they were able to map and forecast the numbers of patient admissions to the University Hospital Southampton, and for the ICU and general Covid-19 ward.